ronen567/just-the-docs/docs/linear-regression-gradient-descent.md

 The convergence shown should be achieved simoultansouly on all n+1 dimensions.
-Figure 5 illustrate Gradient Descent with 2 fimensional variables: b and \\(w_1\\).
+Figure 5 depicts Gradient Descent with 2 fimensional variables: b and \\(w_1\\).
 The graph presents points on the Cost's graph, which relate to the calculated coefficents after each iteration.

-### Figure 5: Illustration of Gradient Descent with n+1=2
+### Figure 5: An Illustration of Gradient Descent with n+1=2

 ![gradient_descent_1_iteration](../assets/images/gradient_descent/gradient_descent_2d.gif)